Itsamesamir/scentsAndPA/README.md

 # Project Information

-This document presents **ScentsAndPA**, the mobile application and hardware‐in‐the‐loop system developed as the core deliverable of the author’s graduate thesis.
-The ScentsAndPA project **constitutes** the thesis: it rigorously examines the influence of precisely synchronized olfactory stimuli on exercise performance, physiological response, and user experience.
+**ScentsAndPA** is an integrated mobile application and hardware-in-the-loop platform that I developed as the core deliverable of my undergraduate thesis.
+This system embodies my thesis research, providing a rigorously designed framework to evaluate how precisely timed olfactory cues affect exercise performance, physiological responses, and overall user experience.

 **Research Objectives:**
 - Quantify the effect of controlled scent delivery on muscle contraction strength and heart‐rate recovery.
 - Provide a turnkey platform for real‐time biofeedback acquisition (MAX30102 heart‐rate, FSR pressure, device IMU).
 - Enable fully customizable exercise sessions with integrated scent protocols.